OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A network of real-world entities (i.e., objects, events, situations, and concepts) that illustrates the relationships between them.
 Knowledge graphs (in relation to ontologies) are thought of as real data built using an ontology as a framework.

 #### Label
-Usually refers to a human-readable label corresponding to the `rdfs:label` [predicate](#predicate).
+Usually refers to a human-readable text string corresponding to the `rdfs:label` [predicate](#predicate).
 Labels are typically unique per ontology.
 In OBO Format and in the bio-ontology literature, labels are sometimes called [Names](#Name).
 Sometimes in the machine learning literature, and in databases such as Neo4J, "label" actually refers to a [Category](#Category).

 #### Lutra
-[Lutra](https://ottr.xyz/#Lutra) is the open source reference implementation of the OTTR templating language.
+[Lutra](https://ottr.xyz/#Lutra) is the open source reference implementation of the [OTTR](#OTTR) templating language.

 #### Mapping
 See [SSSOM]('SSSOM')